Clark Thomas Rogerson: Biography

 In 1958, the director of The New York Botanical Garden, William Jacob Robbins, recruited Rogerson for the position of Curator of Cryptogamic Botany.
 Rogerson became Senior Curator in 1967 and Senior Curator Emeritus at his retirement in 1990.
 As curator of cryptogamic botany, Rogerson "was directly responsible for all accessions and loans of ferns and mosses, as well as of fungi and lichens, until about 1965 when, first a bryologist and later a pteridologist were added to the cryptogamic staff."
 At the Garden, he also continued his study on the taxonomy of the Ascomycetes, especially of Hypomyces, a genus of fungi that parasitize other fungi, and the fungal diversity of New York and Utah.
 Additionally, he served as editor of the Garden's publications: Memoirs of the New York Botanical Garden (1963–88), North American Flora (1963–88), and Flora Neotropica (1969–83).
 While at the Garden, Rogerson was also an adjunct professor of biology at Columbia University and at the Herbert H. Lehman College of the City University of New York.

 During his tenure at the Garden, Rogerson was also a deeply involved member of the Mycological Society of America (MSA).
 He served as managing editor (1958–89) and editor-in-chief (1960–65) of the scientific journal Mycologia.
 He was vice-president (1967), president elect (1968), and president of the MSA (1969), and secretary-treasurer of the society from 1973 to 1974.
 He has served as historian of the Mycological Society of America from 1960 to 1990.
 Rogerson was a generous donor to MSA student travel awards.
 He died in Ogden on September 7, 2001.

 Mycological contributions

 Rogerson added many thousands of records of fungi, mainly from Utah, to the Garden herbarium, where his specimens are available for study by systematists.
 Rogerson assisted in the formation of the three major amateur mushroom groups in the New York City area: the New York Mycological Association, the New Jersey Mycological Association, and the Connecticut-Westchester Mycological Association (COMA).
 He helped amateur mycologists correctly identify fungal specimens during his weekends.
 "In return, amateur mycologists provided him with many specimens of fungicolous Hypomyces."
+In 1994 he started to issue an exsiccata, namely Fungi Boreali-Americani with Stanley Jay Smith and John H. Haines as co-editors.

 In 1970, Rogerson presented a detailed history of the Hypocreales and reviewed changes in the circumscription of the order up to that time.
 His publication included keys to the genera of both the Hypocreales and Clavicipitales, followed by a list of genera, each with the literature citation of the original descriptions and type species.
 He included 115 genera in the Hypocreales.